markodevcic/github_search/README.md

 Github Repo Search

 A simple app that searches over GitHub repositories and shows some info about tapped ones.
-Also, you can tap on repo or sure name to push you to the given webpage on GitHub.
+Also, you can tap on repo or user name to push you to the given webpage on GitHub.